chloehudzik/workfront-learn.en/help/administration-and-setup/organizational-setup/create-licenses-access-levels-and-job-roles.md

 last-substantial-update: 2023-03-20
 doc-type: video
 ---
-# Set up users with licenses, access levels, and job roles
+# Set up users with licenses and access levels

 In this video, you will learn: